 |Homme au bain, image from Tetu.com|

-On the one hand it's a trifle in the sense of feature filmmaking; nothing momentous really happens, nothing's really resolved (though I won't give away the ending), it's mostly atmospherics, backed by great classical and contemporary pop music, interspersed with various hints at deeper narrative possibilities Honoré might have explored.
+On the one hand it's almost a trifle as a plotted feature; nothing momentous really happens, nothing is really resolved (though I won't give away the ending), it's mostly atmospherics, backed by great classical and contemporary pop music, interspersed with various hints at deeper narrative possibilities Honoré might have explored.
 And, given that it's a French film, there's a significant bit of philosophical piffle that adds little beyond ambient texture, but when compared to most contemporary US queer cinema, stands out.
 On the other hand, the verisimilitude, especially when the issue of money comes up, sometimes approaching the status of documentary (and Honoré ironizes this through the use of the DV pieces), is noteworthy.
 The film also has many small, true touches, especially when unfolding in and around Paris, that feel right.
 Homme au bain offers what I would argue is a far truer portrait of contemporary French and gay life than anything we'd comparably see in the US.
 In that regard, in addition to the presence of a frequently nude Sagat, it's worth seeing.

 |Ben Sellem & Sagat|